Umami: Adding Depth to Every Meal

-If you’ve ever eaten a Canyon Ranch meal, you’ve experienced how creating the perfect balance of flavors can delight your taste buds—and even help you reduce salt and fat.
-Try working with some of these umami-rich ingredients to see how the fifth taste can add yet another layer of flavor to your dishes, or consider some of our recipes that let umami shine.
+If you’ve ever eaten a Canyon Ranch meal, you’ve experienced how creating the perfect balance of flavors can delight your taste buds — and even help you reduce salt and fat in your diet.
+Try working with some of the following umami-rich ingredients to see how the fifth taste can add yet another layer of flavor to your dishes, and consider some of our recipes that let umami shine.

 Olives and olive oil add a savory, meaty flavor that helps highlight and deepen the other notes of a dish.
 As an added bonus, they’re both high in healthy fats.
 But keep in mind that they’re also high in calories, so just a touch will do the job.
 We recommend cold- or expeller-pressed, organic olive oil.